isomerpages/moe-edgefieldsec/_experience/CCA/Sports.md

 For more details, please click [here](https://staging.d3jwf1tlw34213.amplifyapp.com/experience/cca/sports/shooting).

-I have learnt a lot during these 3 years in this CCA.
-I believe the biggest take away for from this CCA is learning that being a leader is not just about talking, giving commands or leading the team.
-It is more about being able to listen and understand the needs of my juniors, to empathize with them and work with them to make the CCA more fun and enjoyable.
+In these 4 years in Shooting CCA, I have learnt many life lessons and values, and experienced ups and downs with my CCA mates.
+As Captain, knowing how to appropriate commands and leading the team is being able to understand and communicate well with my peers and juniors.
+This bonding has helped to make the CCA more fulfilling and fun.

-These 3 years have been really fun and meaningful.
-I am really thankful for teachers who help us along the way and am also really grateful for my teammates’ support.
-Being in this CCA has taught me a lot not just about the sport itself but about my morals and beliefs.
-Without a doubt, I will continue to give my best in this CCA.
+I am very grateful for my coach, peers and teachers who supported and guided me along the way.
+Shooting CCA has not just taught me about its sport but also its values and beliefs.
+It has taught me how to be humble and yet able to display my leadership skills in encouraging and motivating my peers.

-**_Max Tan <br>
+_**Charlene Wong Jing Ying**
-Year 3 Einstein, Captain, 2020_**
+**Year 4 Eisenhower, Captain, 2023**_

 <img src="/images/Softball%20(Girls).jpg"
     style="width:60%">